The Department of Sociology

 The campus area, filled with beautiful trees and architecture is called "Paradiset", meaning paradise.
 Walking or biking through the area you will find plenty of study areas, cafés and restaurants, as well as a number of other social science departments, the main University Library (new window) and the Social Sciences Faculty Library (new window).

-The Department of Sociology was founded in 1947 and is today one of the largest departments at the Faculty of Social Sciences, with about 80 employees and over 580 full-time students.
-The subject of social anthropology was established at the department in 1973.
+The Department of Sociology was founded in 1947 and is today one of the largest departments at the Faculty of Social Sciences, with about 80 employees and more than 700 full-time students.

 Find your building in the area "Paradiset"